 If self-help techniques don’t work, and palpitations are still bothering you, see a doctor.
 Your doctor will need to obtain a history, do a physical exam and potentially run some of the following tests:

-- Electrocardiogram (ECG) – An ECG records your heart’s electrical activity over the course of 10 seconds or so.
+- Electrocardiogram (EKG or ECG) – An ECG records your heart’s electrical activity over the course of 10 seconds or so.
 So if you are not having palpitations at the time the ECG is run, further testing may be necessary.

 - Stress test – If your palpitations come with chest pain, your doctor may want you to have an exercise stress test.